 SB 261 Guidance on Minimum Reporting Requirements

-Companies subject to SB 261 must post a climate-related financial risk report to their company website every two years.
-Although the first compliance deadline was scheduled for January 1, 2026, the U.S. Court of Appeals for the Ninth Circuit recently issued an injunction pausing enforcement of SB 261 pending the outcome of an appeal scheduled to begin on January 9, 2026.
-This means the January 1, 2026, deadline for filing climate risk reports under SB 261 is now on hold.
-As always, we recommend companies continue to seek the advice of their legal counsel on how to proceed.
+Companies subject to SB 261 must post a climate-related financial risk report to their company website biennially.
+The initial compliance deadline was January 1, 2026, however in late 2025, the U.S. Court of Appeals for the Ninth Circuit issued an injunction staying enforcement of SB 261 pending resolution of an appeal.

 Companies in early stages of evaluating climate-related risks may disclose how risks may be relevant, even if no material risks have been identified.
 CARB encourages companies to describe any gaps, limitations, and assumptions made as part of their climate risk assessments.